pallets/jinja/community.rst

 =========

 The most important thing for a successful Open Source project is a vibrant community.
-This part of the webpage tries to connect Werkzeug users all over the world, to exchange their experiences and to help each other.
+This part of the webpage tries to connect Jinja users all over the world, to exchange their experiences and to help each other.

 IRC Channel